Workplace Wellness Programs

 2. Education and Skill Building Activities help employees develop the knowledge and skills necessary to support healthy living, such as through lunch and learn presentations, demonstrations, hands-on learning, webinars, health fairs, workplace challenges, or workplace contests.

-3. Environmental Supports create a physical, social, and cultural workplace environment that encourage and support employees in making healthier choices.
-Supportive environments help make the healthier choice the easier choice in the workplace and beyond.
+3. Environmental Supports create a physical, social, and cultural workplace environment that encourage and support employees to promote and maintain their health.

 4. Supportive Policies can go a long way to ensuring that awareness raising, education and skill building, and environmental support components are in place now and into the future.
 For the Gord Smith Healthy Workplace Awards, these three types of policies are acceptable: